seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 ### 3.MobileNetV2

-the main contribution is a novel layer module : the inverted residual with linear bottleneck.
-It takes as an input a low-dimensional compressed representation which is first expanded to high dimension and filtered with a lightweight depthwise convolution.
+The main contribution is a novel layer module (**the inverted residual with linear bottleneck**), It takes as an input a low-dimensional compressed representation which is first expanded to high dimension and filtered with a lightweight depthwise convolution.
 Features are subsequently projected back to a low-dimensional representation with a linear convolution.
 Another change is to remove non-linearities in the narrow layers to maintain representational power.

 inverted residual block: the intermediate layers are thicker.
-By reducing the number of input channels the computation cost could be reduced.
+By reducing the number of input and output channels the computation cost could be reduced despite the number of filters in the intermediate layer increases.

 <div class="imgcap">
 <img src="/assets/mobilenets/inverted-residual-block.png">
 <div class="thecap">inverted residual block.</div>
 </div>

-traditional residual block: the intermediate layers are thinner.
+traditional residual block: the intermediate layers are thinner (from 256 to 64).

 <div class="imgcap">
 <img src="/assets/mobilenets/residual-block.png">